Path-dependency and emergent computing under vectorial driving: B-GRAPHS AND BOOLEAN CIRCUITS

-To illustrate this, we determine the b-graph for a four-unit ($n=4$) sample B with the same geometrical parameters as sample A ($k=0.09$, $\delta=0.08$) at fixed $\varepsilon^M_i=\varepsilon^M=0.035$ (Fig.~\ref{fig:fourbeamresponse}a-b).
-Starting from the initial monostable configuration at $\vec{b}=(0000)$, we obtain all reachable configurations by a recursive strategy: First, we apply all $4!$ compression sequences that reach $\vec{b}=(1111)$, yielding 21 distinct configurations.
-Next, for each of these, we apply any possible single-step decompression, which yields one additional configuration.
+Starting from the initial monostable configuration at $\vec{b}=(0000)$, we obtain all reachable configurations by a recursive strategy: First, we apply all $4!$ compression sequences that reach $\vec{b}=(1111)$, yielding 21 distinct configurations {--- in the appendix~E we list the corresponding real space configurations}.
+Next, for each of these {states}, we apply any possible single-step decompression, which {in this example} yields one additional configuration.
 We repeat this procedure until no new configurations are discovered, and keep track of the smooth or non-smooth nature of all transitions (see appendix~E).
-This yields a b-graph consisting of $n_c=22$ configurations, $n_s=35$ smooth transitions, and $n_i=18$ irreversible transitions; note that in general, $2\cdot n_s+n_r=n\cdot n_c$ (Fig.~\ref{fig:fourbeamresponse}b).
-We have determined the b-graphs for sample B for some other values of $\varepsilon^M$ experimentally (appendix~E), and will discuss the full diversity of b-graphs observed numerically elsewhere \cite{unfinished02}.
-The crucial point is that a single sample can encompass a myriad of b-graphs.
+This yields a b-graph consisting of $n_c=22$ configurations, $n_s=35$ smooth transitions, and $n_i=18$ irreversible transitions; note that in general, $2\cdot n_s+n_r=n\cdot n_c$ (Fig.~\ref{fig:fourbeamresponse}b). {This b-graph provides a much simpler representation of the sequential response of this sample - albeit for fixed values of $\varepsilon^M_i$ - than could be achieved using pt-graph together with a four-dimensional strain map. } We {also} have determined the b-graphs for sample B for other values of $\varepsilon^M$ experimentally (see appendix~E), and will discuss the full diversity of b-graphs that can be observed numerically elsewhere \cite{MeulblokMotifs}.

-\subsection{Motifs}
+{ We close by summarizing the main points.
+Binarized input variables allow the sequential response of multistable systems under vectorial driving to be represented by b-graphs, which are straightforward to obtain and much easier to visualize than pt-graphs and high-dimensional strain maps.
+They therefore provide a useful framework for describing the response in terms of sequential logic.
+For a single sample, varying the strain magnitudes yields multiple b-graphs, demonstrating that even moderately sized systems are computationally rich.
+More generally, our example illustrates that b-graphs are well suited to systems with a moderate number of driving dimensions.}

+\section{{MOTIFS}}

+{How can b-graphs be systematically analyzed, and how can we deal with systems with much larger driving dimensions?
+To address both questions, we introduce motifs {(Fig.~\ref{fig:fourbeamresponse}c)}.
+These can be seen as low-dimensional building blocks of b-graphs, but also offer a practical tool for characterizing the statistical response of very high-dimensional systems, where a full description of the response or b-graph is neither feasible nor particularly insightful.}